stem-teacher/bhhs/content/workbooks/training/srs/srs-lesson-plan.md

     - **Testing:** Used to verify that the final product meets the requirements.
 - **Wrap-Up:**
   - Summarize the importance of a well-defined SRS.
-  - Emphasize that good requirements form the backbone of successful software projects.
+  - Emphasise that good requirements form the backbone of successful software projects.

 ---